-The Technical Working Group on Chub Mackerel Stock Assessment (TWG CMSA) in NPFC determined that (1) the candidates of stock assessment models (VPA, ASAP, KAFKA, and SAM) would be compared by an operating model, and (2) the operating model would be based on POPSIM-A (NPFC 2019).
+The Technical Working Group on Chub Mackerel Stock Assessment (TWG CMSA) in NPFC determined that (1) the candidates of stock assessment models (VPA, ASAP, KAFKA, and SAM) would be compared by an operating model (OM), and (2) the operating model would be based on POPSIM-A (NPFC 2019).
 POPSIM-A uses a stock assessment model as an operating model and, therefore, input data are needed for the development of operating models by fitting stock assessment model candidates (Deroba et al. 2014).
-At the TWG CMSA03, we showed the preliminary results of tuned virtual population analysis (VPA) and state-space assessment model (SAM), which are candidate models proposed by Japan (Nishijima et al. 2020), using the shared data submitted from each Member (Nishijima 2020).
-At the same time, the TWG CMSA has determined to set six scenarios to include potential uncertainties of biological parameters and data (Table 1) and to rerun the stock assessment models using the determined scenarios by the next TWG CMSA meeting (NPFC 2020).
-Furthermore, Japan has intersessionally updated natural mortality coefficients (M) based on the re-estimation of von-Bertalanffy growth curve, resulting in higher estimates of M than the previous estimates (Nishijima et al. 2021).
-Here, we report the updated results of VPA and SAM by changing the following points from the previous analysis (Nishijima et al. 2020): (1) analyzing the six scenarios to evaluate the effect of uncertainties of biological parameters, (2) including the abundance indices from China and Russia, (3) estimating a continuous hockey-stick stock-recruit relationship, and (4) estimating some basic biological parameters, such as steepness and SSB0, and biological reference points, such as F0.1 and Fmsy, in the performance measures for evaluating the stock assessment models (NPFC 2020).
+At the TWG CMSA03 and CMSA04, we showed the preliminary results of tuned virtual population analysis (VPA) and state-space assessment model (SAM), which are candidate models proposed by Japan (Nishijima et al. 2020, 2021a).
+Although Japan updated natural mortality coefficients (M) based on the re-estimation of von-Bertalanffy growth curve (Nishijima et al. 2021b), it has been agreed to use the previous M estimators with no update for the stock assessments in the OM development (NPFC 2021).
+Moreover, the weights to the respective scenarios and the performance measures for the comparison of stock assessment models have also been determined at the TWG CMSA04 (NPFC 2021).
+Here, we report the updated results of VPA and SAM with a few changes in model configurations under the determined scenarios.